 The price movement along the trend from one corridor boundary to the other shows momentum.
 If price bounces off the channel boundary against the trend, it is a pullback, and if it reaches another boundary, the trend is restored.

 Particular attention should be paid to situations when the price approaches the boundaries of the indicator channel.
-If the price breaks away from the resistance or support line, we should expect the trend to continue (Image 4).
+If the price breaks away from the resistance or support line, you should expect the trend to continue.

 Strategies with a linear regression indicator